Vivy24/Firebase-React/README.md

 ## Description

 A basic blog created written in React, React-Bootstrap and Firebase.
 Include a simple CRUD action: 1.
 Create a blog 2.
-Read a blog 3.
-Update a blog and delete a blog Authorize user and protect the page by using firebase authentication.
+Read a blog 3.Update a blog and delete a blog.
+Authorize user and protect the page by using firebase authentication.
 Include register, login, and logout.

 ## Available Scripts